Mloweedgar/end-point-blog/2024/06/practical-linux-comandline-tips.md

 **Explanation**:

-- `grep 'ERROR' application.log` searches for lines containing "ERROR" in `application.log`.
+- `grep 'ERRORS' application.log` searches for lines containing "ERROR" in `application.log`.
 - The output is then passed to `wc -l`, which counts the number of lines, giving you the total number of error messages. `wc` is short for "word count", while `-l` stands for lines.

 **Expected Output**: